Agrippa Masiyakurima

 Agrippa “Bopela” Masiyakurima was born in Mutare, Zimbabwe.
 He is well known in Zimbabwe as a businessman who runs the civil engineering firm, Bopela Group of Companies, which works in the telecommunications industry across Africa.
 He is regarded as a controversial businessman and political figure and was a long-term supporter of ZANUPF and the G40 faction.

 Political career

-He actively joined politics in 2018 by running for Member of Parliament for Mutare North under the New Patriotic Frontparty but did not win the election.
-He is also a founder of the People's Party in 2020 and was a member until he was evicted from the party in 2020.
+He actively joined politics in 2018 by running for Member of Parliament for Mutare North under the New Patriotic Front party but did not win the election.
+He was also a founding member of the People's Party in 2020 but was evicted from the party later that year.
 He is married to Abigail Marongwe.
 Masiyakurima has been known as a philanthropist who has helped people in Mutare with various projects.
-These include poultry projects that assist the poor, athletic events for the youth, other projects.
+These include poultry projects that assist the poor, and athletic events for the youth.